-The first year aims to promote a strong cultural action dedicated to increasing the perception of road risk, helping to reduce the frequency and severity of road accidents and raising awareness of risky road behaviour.
+The dissemination material is intended to promote a strong cultural action dedicated to increasing the perception of road risk, contributing to reducing the frequency and severity of road accidents, raising awareness of risky road behaviour and orienting towards the choice of environmentally friendly modes of travel.

-This publication, entitled "Where are we going?" ("Dove andiamo?") is dedicated to 9 and 10 year old students and will be distributed to the fourth grade classes of the participating Comprehensive Institutes.
+This publication, entitled 'Where are we going?' ("Dove andiamo?"), is dedicated to 9 and 10 year old students and will be distributed to the fourth grade classes of the Comprehensive Institutes and Paritarian Schools participating in the project.

 The target audience is the passenger transported a role that truly involves all road users, of any age: boys and girls attending the fourth grade of primary schools can thus become true promoters of virtuous road behaviour not only for themselves, but also for their families and adults of reference.

 Through comic strips and accompanied by a special helper, in these pages they can discover the behaviours to follow when travelling as passengers and those never to forget when driving.

-THE TRANSPORTED PASSENGER
+THE CHILD PASSENGER TRANSPORTED